 For the several years leading up to this, Wiley’s job had been designing the company’s search products, like voice search and the iconic Omnibox.
 The User as Interface.
 Alphabet cuts former Titan drone program from X division, employees dispersing to other units.
 In 2014, Google bought Titan Aerospace, maker of high altitude, solar-powered drone aircraft.

 At the time Google noted, “It’s still early days, but atmospheric satellites could help bring internet access to millions of people, and help solve other problems, including disaster relief and environmental damage like deforestation.”
 Titan previously said that its drones could collect real-time, high-resolution images of the earth, carry other atmospheric sensors and support voice and data services.
 A video of the Titan Aerospace Solara 50 can be seen below… The Titan division was absorbed into X in late 2015 from the Access and Energy division during the Alphabet re-shuffle.
+Since the pickup, Google has revealed other internal Drone-projects including project Black Rock and Project Wing delivery drones as well as a Tango-based prototype.
 The (updated) history of Android.
 OK Google: Where Do You Store Recordings Of My Commands? : All Tech Considered.
 Itoggle caption Ariel Zambelich/NPR Sure, our smartphones know a lot about who we are.